Umar-Rahim96/walmart-sales-analysis/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project P-9
+# Walmart Sales Analysis: Python, Pandas & PostgreSQL

 ## Project Overview

 ![Project Pipeline](https://github.com/najirh/Walmart_SQL_Python/blob/main/walmart_project-piplelines.png)

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.
+This project is an end-to-end data analysis solution designed to extract meaningful business insights from Walmart sales data.
+Python and Pandas are used for data extraction, cleaning, and preprocessing, while PostgreSQL and SQL are used to store and analyze the cleaned data.
+The project focuses on answering key business questions through SQL analysis and transforming raw sales data into useful insights.
+It demonstrates practical skills in data cleaning, data manipulation, Python, Pandas, PostgreSQL, SQL querying, and business-oriented data analysis.

 ---